Special forces: British

-Commandos

 Modern special forces emerged during the Second World War.
 In 1940, the British Commandos were formed following Winston Churchill's call for "specially trained troops of the hunter class, who can develop a reign of terror down the enemy coast."
 A staff officer, Lieutenant Colonel Dudley Clarke, had already submitted such a proposal to General Sir John Dill, the Chief of the Imperial General Staff.
 Dill, aware of Churchill's intentions, approved Clarke's proposal and on 23 June 1940, the first Commando raid took place.

 By the autumn of 1940 more than 2,000 men had volunteered and in November 1940 these new units were organised into a Special Service Brigade consisting of four battalions under the command of Brigadier J. C. Haydon.
 The Special Service Brigade was quickly expanded to 12 units which became known as Commandos.
-Each Commando had a lieutenant colonel as the commanding officer and numbered around 450 men (divided into 75 man troops that were further divided into 15 man sections).
+Each Commando had a lieutenant colonel as the commanding officer and numbered around 450 men (divided into 75-man troops that were further divided into 15-man sections).

 In December 1940 a Middle East Commando depot was formed with the responsibility of training and supplying reinforcements for the Commando units in that theatre.
 In February 1942 the Commando training depot at Achnacarry in the Scottish Highlands was established by Brigadier Charles Haydon.
 Under the command of Lieutenant Colonel Charles Vaughan, the Commando depot was responsible for training complete units and individual replacements.
 The training regime was for the time innovative and physically demanding, and far in advance of normal British Army training.
 The depot staff were all hand picked, with the ability to outperform any of the volunteers.

 Training and assessment started immediately on arrival, with the volunteers having to complete an 8 mi march with all their equipment from the Spean Bridge railway station to the commando depot.
 Exercises were conducted using live ammunition and explosives to make training as realistic as possible.
 Physical fitness was a prerequisite, with cross country runs and boxing matches to improve fitness.
 Speed and endurance marches were conducted up and down the nearby mountain ranges and over assault courses that included a zip-line over Loch Arkaig, all while carrying arms and full equipment.
 Training continued by day and night with river crossings, mountain climbing, weapons training, unarmed combat, map reading, and small boat operations on the syllabus.